GENERAL TERMS AND CONDITIONS (T&C)

 1. The Buyer must take over the purchase item within 20 days from delivery of the notice of availability.

 2. In the event that the Buyer fails to take over the purchase item, the Seller may exercise its statutory rights.
-For the event that the Seller chooses to demand compensation for damages, the acknowledged lump-sum amount is 15% of the purchase price, subject to a higher (or lower) claim for damages if the Seller can prove a higher amount of damage or if the Buyer proves that insignificant or no damage was incurred.
+For the event that the Seller chooses to demand compensation for damages, the acknowledged lump-sum amount is 15% of the purchase price, subject to a higher (or lower) claim for damages if the Seller can prove a higher amount of damage or if the Buyer proves that less or no damage was incurred.
+In addition, if the Buyer is in default with takeover of the vehicle, the Seller may claim reimbursement of storage costs from the Buyer, in a lump-sum amount of 5 euros per day of default.

-1. The vehicle is a new EU vehicle (i.e., as good as new, with the specified mileage) with a clean vehicle history report (i.e., it was never involved in an accident), imported from abroad to the Buyer's country.
-The vehicle conforms to the EU road traffic rules (i.e., the type has been certified for operation by the competent authority), and for the rest fulfills the technical properties and values set out by the manufacturer in the technical description of the vehicle.
-The vehicle is an EU car with 0 km or, as the case may be, up to 100 km (whereas the odometer of vehicles may account for a low figure of kilometers driven, due to en-route handling); no assurances are given within the meaning of foreign law as to the vehicle's status as a new car.
+1. The vehicle is a new EU vehicle (i.e., as good as new, with the specified mileage) with a clean vehicle history report (i.e., it was never involved in an accident), imported from abroad to Germany or another country.
+The vehicle conforms to the EU road traffic rules (i.e., it has been certified for operation by the competent authority), and for the rest fulfills the technical properties and values set out by the manufacturer in the technical description of the vehicle.
+The vehicle is an EU car with 0 km or, as the case may be, up to 100 km (whereas the odometer of vehicles may account for a low figure of kilometers driven, due to en-route handling); no assurances are given within the meaning of German law as to the vehicle's status as a new car.

 2. The Buyer shall confirm the physical takeover of the vehicle upon delivery by signing the takeover protocol; the forwarding agent's delivery note or the international consignment note (CMR) are considered equivalent.
 By signing the takeover protocol, the Buyer also confirms that they duly received the vehicle as anticipated by the agreement, free from outwardly visible defects (i.e., in particular, scratches and/or dents), and represents that the Seller has duly rendered the performances which it owed under the agreement by handing over the vehicle.